syncfusion-content/maui-docs/MAUI/ListView/scrolling.md

 ## Identify when end of the list is reached on scrolling

-The `SfListView` allows notifying when scrolling using the [Changed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.GridCommon.ScrollAxis.ScrollAxisBase.html#Syncfusion_Maui_GridCommon_ScrollAxis_ScrollAxisBase_Changed) event of [ScrollAxisBase](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.GridCommon.ScrollAxis.ScrollAxisBase.html) in [VisualContainer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.VisualContainer.html) of the `SfListView`.
-By using this event, you can find whether reached the last item in the list in the `SfListView` based on the [LastBodyVisibleLineIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.GridCommon.ScrollAxis.ScrollAxisBase.html#Syncfusion_Maui_GridCommon_ScrollAxis_ScrollAxisBase_LastBodyVisibleLineIndex) property and underlying collection count.
+The `SfListView` can be notified when scrolling using the [Changed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.GridCommon.ScrollAxis.ScrollAxisBase.html#Syncfusion_Maui_GridCommon_ScrollAxis_ScrollAxisBase_Changed) event of [ScrollAxisBase](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.GridCommon.ScrollAxis.ScrollAxisBase.html) in [VisualContainer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.VisualContainer.html) of the `SfListView`.
+By using this event, you can find whether you have reached the last item in the list in the `SfListView` based on the [LastBodyVisibleLineIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.GridCommon.ScrollAxis.ScrollAxisBase.html#Syncfusion_Maui_GridCommon_ScrollAxis_ScrollAxisBase_LastBodyVisibleLineIndex) property and underlying collection count.

 {% tabs %}
 {% highlight c# %}